JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 The first step, before we can render anything, is to convert all meshes to meshlet meshes.
 I talked about the user-facing API earlier on, but in this section we'll dive into what `MeshletMesh::from_mesh()` is doing under the hood in `from_mesh.rs`.

 This section will be a bit dry, lacking commentary on why I did things, in favor of just describing the algorithm itself.
 The reason is that I don't have many unique insights into the conversion process.
-The steps taken are pretty much just copied from Nanite.
-If you're interested in understanding it more, definitely check out the original Nanite presentation.
+The steps taken are pretty much just copied from Nanite (except Nanite does it better).
+If you're interested in understanding this section in greater detail, definitely check out the original Nanite presentation.

-Feel free to skip ahead to the frame breakdown section.
+Feel free to skip ahead to the frame breakdown section if you are more interested in the runtime portion of the renderer.

 The high level steps for converting a mesh are as follows:
 1. Build LOD 0 meshlets